Perth Stadium: Australian rules football

 Perth Stadium is used for Australian rules football matches in the Australian Football League (AFL) from March–September.
 The stadium was constructed to provide a new home ground for the West Coast Eagles and Fremantle Dockers, Perth's two professional AFL clubs.
 The state government negotiated an agreement with the AFL and the West Australian Football Commission (WAFC) in October 2017, allowing the Eagles and Dockers to play their home matches at the venue from the start of the 2018 season, in exchange for a minimum $10.3 million a year guarantee for the WAFC until 2028 although by 2023 this had risen to over $13 million per annum and projected to grow to over $15 million per annum by 2028 according to the 2025/2026 State budget.

 Fremantle's women's team hosted the first Australian rules football match at the venue against on 10 February 2018, and the attendance of 41,975 was the highest stand-alone figure in domestic women's sport.
 The first AFL premiership match to be played at the new stadium was contested between and on 25 March 2018.

 Perth Stadium became the twelfth venue to host a Grand Final in VFL/AFL history, when, due to the COVID-19 lockdown in Victoria precluding travel from the state, it hosted the 2021 AFL Grand Final.
 The match saw the Melbourne Demons defeat the by 74 points to win their first AFL premiership since 1964.
-A total of 61,118 people attended, which is the second highest crowd for the stadium and the biggest for an AFL game at the venue.
+A total of 61,118 people attended, which at the time was the second highest crowd for the stadium and the biggest for an AFL game at the venue.

+An AFL State of Origin game played at the stadium on 14 February 2026 between Western Australia and Victoria, the first State of Origin since 2020 and the first match up between the two states since 1992, drew 58,141 spectators.